Epiphany Eyewear

 Epiphany Eyewear are smartglasses developed by Vergence Labs.
 The glasses record video stored within the glasses' hardware for live-stream upload to a computer or social media.
 The glasses use smartphone technology.
 The head mounted display is a mobile computer and a high-definition camera.
 The glasses take photographic images, record or stream video to a smartphone or computer tablet.

 The style of the eyewear frames is similar to the basic designer-like frames made famous and worn by Buddy Holly.
 The multifunction plastic titanium framed glasses are controlled by pressing tactile buttons on the sidebar of the frame to activate the camera or determine the darkness of the sun glass lens.
 If a prescription eye glass lens is needed, a prescription lens with a Nominal Base Curve of 2 diopters can be installed by an optometrist.

 Hardware

-The eyewear are point of view shot (POV) video glasses with a computer inside the frames with multi-core processing, Wi-Fi and USB connectivity.
+The eyewear are point of view shot (POV) video glasses with a computer inside the frames with multicore processing, Wi-Fi and USB connectivity.
 The computer inside powers a high-definition camera to either take photographs or record motion picture video with sound.
 The eyewear software and apps allow integration with mobile devices to live-stream recordings and sound to social networks and YouGen.tv.
 The YouGen.tv website is an app platform provided and developed by Vergence Labs for Epiphany Eyewear users.

 The built-in physical computer memory can store 8 GB, 16 GB or up to 32 GB of data.
 The power is supplied by a rechargeable lithium ion battery.
 Operations are powered by a tiny USB connection from the eyewear frames to a power source.